hoodiecrow/thtcl/README.md

 then rewriting those variables with a new derived form.

 Currently, the macros `let`, `cond`, `case`, `for`, `for/list`, `for/and`, and `for/or` are defined.
 They differ somewhat from the standard ones.
-The `for´ macros are incomplete: for instance, they only take a single clause.
+The `for` macros are incomplete: for instance, they only take a single clause.